conda/conda/docs/source/user-guide/tasks/view-command-line-help.rst

 Viewing command-line help
 =========================

-To see a list of supported conda commands, run:
+To see a list of supported conda commands, in your Terminal window or an Anaconda Prompt, run:

 .. code-block:: bash